cornerstonejs/cornerstone3D/common/reviews/api/streaming-image-volume-loader.api.md

     }
 }

-// Warning: (ae-missing-release-tag) "FlipDirection" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public
 type FlipDirection = {
     flipHorizontal?: boolean
     flipVertical?: boolean
 }

-// Warning: (ae-missing-release-tag) "ICache" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
 // @public (undocumented)
 interface ICache {
     getCacheSize: () => number